 1.3.
-Embedding Euroapi's commitment in our internal reference documents and processes
+Embedding EUROAPI's commitment in our internal reference documents and processes

-For Euroapi, it is essential that the internal and external documents that govern our activities and business relationships factor in our commitment to respect Human Rights.
+For EUROAPI, it is essential that the internal and external documents that govern our activities and business relationships factor in our commitment to respect human rights.

-This is why we can find the principles of Euroapi's commitment to respect Human Rights in the following documents:
+This is why the principles of EUROAPI's commitment to respect human rights can be found in the following documents:

-- The Code of Ethics - The Suppliers' Code of Conduct
+- The Code of Ethics - The Supplier Code of Conduct

 These reference documents present human rights as a core component of the company's values and help embed human rights principles into our company culture.
-They also set out our expectations with respect to our stakeholders that they meet their responsibilities in respecting human rights by explicitly stating that the criteria in question are to be considered as the minimum applicable standard in cases where local regulations are less stringent in any of Euroapi's countries of operation.
+They also set out our expectations with respect to our stakeholders that they meet their responsibilities in respecting human rights by explicitly stating that the criteria in question are to be considered as the minimum applicable standard in cases where local regulations are less stringent in any of EUROAPI's countries of operation.

-All the Euroapi Human Rights Commitments described above are publicly available and communicated internally and externally to all our employees, business partners, suppliers, and others relevant stakeholders.
+EUROAPI's human rights commitments described above are publicly available and communicated internally and externally to all our employees, business partners, suppliers, and other relevant stakeholders.